sethforprivacy/sethforprivacy.com/content/about.md

 To verify this certificate in Sparrow, simply save the certificate text above as a `.pem` file on your computer and then select it in the Sparrow server dialogue.

+### High-performance Litecoin Fulcrum Node

+I host a high-performance Litecoin node (using [Fulcrum](https://github.com/cculianu/Fulcrum) and my own [`litecoind` Docker image](https://github.com/sethforprivacy/docker-litecoind)) that anyone is free to use.

+This is run using a slightly tweaked version of this repo: <https://github.com/sethforprivacy/easy-fulcrum>

+***NOTE: While I am committed to not logging, it's very important with Bitcoin that you host your own node if at all possible!
+Using my node could give me visibility into large amounts of information on how you use Bitcoin if I was malicious.***

+- Clearnet:
+  - `ssl://ltc-fulcrum.sethforprivacy.com:60002`

 ### Github Repositories

 - [simple-monerod-docker](https://github.com/sethforprivacy/simple-monerod-docker)